Interior Design & Lifestyle Journal

 In this online discussion, Elspeth Pridham, editor of Studio magazine, will be joined by BIID members Lester Bennett, Harriet Forde and Brian Wolfe to discuss how to grow your interior design business in a post pandemic world.

+The hospitality industry has suffered a lot throughout the Coronavirus pandemic, and while 'cook at home' kits were all the rage during the lockdowns, we're more than ready to get back out there and enjoy our favourite restaurant dishes in the company of friends.
 They say you eat with your eyes before a forkful touches your lips, and we wholeheartedly agree.
 Food aside, the interior design of a restaurant sets the ambience and has the power to define the mood and tone of your meal.
 Here is our selection of mouth-watering restaurant interiors that we’d visit whether we’re hungry or not.

 Tom Faulkner has been designing and making striking contemporary furniture, mirrors and lighting for over twenty years.
 His innovative designs predominantly incorporate metal, glass, wood and stone and are handcrafted in the company’s Wiltshire workshop.

+With prolonged closures and sadly some permanent ones too, Covid-19 has taken its toll on bars, clubs and nightlife in general.
+Places are slowly starting to peel back open, and we can't wait to head back to our favourites as well as some newbies to support these stylish watering holes.
 Inconspicuous entrances, moody lighting and plush soft furnishings...these bars are on our hit list because of their impressive interiors as well as their cocktail menus.
 Browse our favourite bar interiors from around the world, which still look stunning (albeit a little blurry) after a martini or two.
 Then enjoy a double espresso the morning after in our favourite cosy cafés.

+The future of travel is still a bit cloudy, but that's not going to stop us from daydreaming about our next holiday and hotel stay.
 From the first impression which comes the moment you walk through a lobby, to the bedding you tuck into at night, hotel interiors can make or break a holiday or trip.
 We’ve selected the most extravagant, unique or simply beautiful hotels from around the world which in our opinion, are well worth a visit.

+Hoorah for non-essential retail!
+If like us your doorbell is worn out and you're a bit sick of online shopping, getting back to some bricks-and-mortar boutiques is feeling pretty exciting.
 Retail interior design can make or break a shopping experience.
 Quirky layouts, impeccable use of lighting and innovative design are some of the factors which make these stores worth visiting whether you’re purchasing or just window shopping.

 Serving up a good dose of escapism at a time when it’s needed the most, we’re sharing our pick of the best interiors and property shows.
 Makeovers, masterclasses, life-hacks and decluttering tips, there’s plenty here to inspire you.